 content=”1-833-9Launch | Eliminate disease & imbalances in the body with a whole-person approach & functional medicine.
 We’re on a mission to simplify healthcare!”></head>

-On the search engine results page, it looks like this:
+If we were to look up Launch My Health functional medicine, on the search engine results page, it would look like this:

 1-833-9Launch | Eliminate disease & imbalances in the body with a whole-person approach & functional medicine.
 We’re on a mission to simplify healthcare!